-Grant has been studying jewellery making since 1988 at first through adult education classes on an informal basis studying Jewellery and silversmithing but then in 2005 that he turned to a more formal education in Jewellery and metalwork design starting with a Diploma in Jewellery and Metalwork design at Bournemouth and Poole College and then a BA (Hons) in product design at Bucks New University in 2017.
+Grant has been studying jewellery making since 1988.
+At first he took adult education classes studying Jewellery and Silversmithing.
+In 2005 he turned to a more formal education starting with a Diploma in Jewellery and Metalwork Design at Bournemouth and Poole College followed by a BA(Hons) in Product Design at Bucks New University in 2017.
 Since that time Grant has run his own successful studio and has been first a part time instructor then an associate lecturer.

-Simon Clements original degree was in ceramics at Loughborough School of Art where he developed a style of sculptural wheel thrown pottery that concentrated on the coluor and texture of fired clay rather than glazes.
+Simon Clement’s original degree was in Ceramics at Loughborough School of Art where he developed a style of sculptural wheel thrown pottery that concentrated on the colour and texture of fired clay rather than glazes.
 This interest in the inherent nature of material has remained a constant theme through all his work.

 After a period as a self employed potter and teacher Simon found himself working in the wood working industry as a mast and spar maker for classic wooden boats.
 He took a two year sabbatical from masts and spars to do a Post Graduate course in Historic Wood Carving and from there developed a career in sculptural wood carving.

 He now works from his workshop at the Sylva Woodcentre in Oxfordshire and specialises in large-scale carvings in wood often as intrepretive sculpture for public works.
 His current project is a prestigious commission from the Woodland Trust to carve 11 interpretive columns in Oak to celebrate the 800th anniversary of the Woodland Charter; these 1.5 ton oak posts are being placed at specially chosen sites across the United Kingdom.